beCoditive/Max-Bot/Readme.md

 - [x] ytChannel Command - It allows to search channels from youtube.
 - [x] Google Command - Sends Image according to your needs in the server.
 - [x] trendingGit Command - It Sends you a random trending Github repository.
+- [x] gitRepo Command - Gives the top Repository according to your search.
+- [x] gitUser Command - Gives User according to your search.
+- [x] wiki Command - Searches wiki for your topic.

 **Other Features** :
 - [x] Sends a nice Welcome image when a user joins.